FightingDesign/fighting-design/README.en-US.md

 ## :tada: Quick Start

-Import the following code in `main.ts`
+Put the following code into `main.ts`

 ```ts
 import { createApp } from 'vue'